Sh3doow/Simple-keylogger/README.md

 # Keylogger
-This is a simple keylogger, basicly he will register in a .txt file what keyword u press.
+This is a simple keylogger, basically he will register in a .txt file what keyword u press.

 # 2 easy steps
 <li>Install library</li>
 <li>Run the program</li>

-# Library install
+# Library installation
     pip install pynput